DanielHunte/Credit-Analysis/README.md

 ## Implementation
 - clean data
     - transform our target dimension into a binary number (simplifying from multiple values to a single value)
-    - for each dimension that has multiple possible string values, we will create a dimension; across each of these new dimensions, only one dimension will have a value of 1, and the rest will have 0's
+    - for each dimension that has multiple possible string values, we will create a dimension using one-hot encoding
 - create a class that represents a test
     - each test contains a training algorithm and arguments to run the training algorithm
     - results of run will be presented as a single-row numpy array (that can be hstacked onto the other results)